Does it snow in Portugal?

 The mountain range can be found around 88 km from Porto and 390 km from Lisbon.

-The area of the Marão mountain range is extensive and includes the Alvão Natural Park, one of the largest and most important conservation areas in Portugal.
+The Marão mountain range is extensive and includes the Alvão Natural Park, one of the largest and most important conservation areas in Portugal.

 Nature lovers will certainly enjoy getting to know the region!

-With 1,416 meters of altitude and 681 meters of topographic prominence, the Serra do Marão is located in the middle of the Douro Litoral and the Alto Douro.
+With 1,416 meters of altitude and 681 meters of topographic prominence, the Serra do Marão is located between the Douro Litoral and the Alto Douro.

 5. Serra do Açor

-Serra do Açor is in central Portugal between Serra da Estrela and Serra do Lousã.
+Serra do Açor is between Serra da Estrela and Serra do Lousã in central Portugal.

 In this region, it is also possible to see snow in winter.